Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 - In my region, Google DNS is fast and reliable.
 - DNS-over-TLS is enabled, providing a "measure of privacy" and security.
 - Other providers didn’t perform well for me.
-- Configure for your own preference!
+- Configure your system to your own preference!

 ### Aren’t Verizon FiOS delegated prefixes dynamic?